 There was no indication of Members having any issues with reporting of zero snow depth, however, the change from “shall” to “should” was applied on this recommendation, as well.

-3.1.2 As a lesson learned, S Barrell recommended that, in the future, an expert should attend a meeting when specific requirements are proposed, to provide timely and accurate information supporting the decisions made.
+3.1.2 As a lesson learned, S Barrell recommended that, in the future, an expert should attend a CBS meeting and Session when specific requirements are proposed, to provide timely and accurate information supporting the decisions made.
 This would remove the need for mitigating actions following the initial decision.

 3.1.3 S Pullen of the Snow Watch Team was asked to prepare an amendment in consultation with the other members of the Snow Watch team.
 [Action]